Mulleins

 Where are they found?

 These are mostly generalists of open, sunny, grassy places and sometimes field edges and disturbed ground.
-Introduced species may be found on undeveloped or waste ground.
+Introduced species may be found on undeveloped or waste ground, especially in urban areas.
+You can click here to find details of some of the hybrids in our region.

 Identification